harshalsinha/DISProject/README.md

 7. At this point, OpenTelemetry should be running and will be available at http://localhost:3301/ .

 Web App 3: Prisma Adapter for MongoDB
-1. Go into the Adapters/Prisma_Mongo directory.
+1. Go into the Adapters/Prisma_Mongo directory/next-auth-example.
 2. In the terminal, run the command 'npm install' .
 This installs all the required dependencies.
 3. Create an env file and mention the following variables to configure Prisma and the database:
     DATABASE_URL=mongodb+srv://<Mongo_User>:<Your_Password><Your_Mongo_Cluster_IP>